Haute Route Chamonix Zermatt Ski Tour – 7 days

 Day 0 – Sunday.
 Arrival in Chamonix.
 This day can be booked as an additional training day*.

-A group meeting will be organized in the afternoon on the day before our departure, where the guide in charge will pass on the latest information about the trip and conditions on the route.
+A group meeting will be organized in the afternoon on the day before our departure.
+The guide in charge will share the latest information about the trip and conditions on the route.
 This is a chance to get acquainted with the guide and the rest of the team and get answers to last-minute questions.

 We suggest those who need to make gear rentals or purchases, etc., arrive early to get it sorted.
 The following morning, we will not have much time to sort out equipment, as we are often on our way before the shops open.